 The more researchers learn about Alzheimer's disease, the more they realize that genes play an important role in its development.

 Early-onset Alzheimer’s is a rare form of the disease.
 It occurs in people age 30 to 60 and represents less than 5 percent of all people who have Alzheimer’s disease.
 Most cases of early-onset Alzheimer’s are familial Alzheimer’s disease, caused by changes in one of three known genes inherited from a parent.

-For more information about early-onset Alzheimer’s, view this webinar video, which discusses research in early-onset families in Colombia, South America.
+For more information about early-onset Alzheimer’s, see NIA's resource list.
+You can also view this webinar video, which discusses research in early-onset families in Colombia, South America.
 The webinar was hosted by the NIH Fogarty Center as part of its “Brain Disorders in the Developing World” program.